kabicin/introductory_python3/README.md

 - To check answers, an additional <b>practice_x_solutions.py</b> file will be provided throughout the course.

 ### :two: Learn
-- This section of the repository contains a collection of my annotated notes on various algorithms or puzzles.
+- This section of the repository contains a collection of my annotated notes on various algorithms and/or puzzles.

 :whale: Happy coding! :whale: